DaveSeidel/music-src/implication-organ/README.md

    - geometric mean
    - harmonic mean
    - golden mean
-   - Ring modulator (where one of the main pitches is used as the input, and the other is used as the carrier)
+   - ring modulator (where one of the main pitches is used as the input, and the other is used as the carrier)
  - Generated voices (except the ring modulator) are expressed using one of three different waveforms:
    - sine wave
    - composite waveform based on harmonics in the Fibonacci series
    - composite waveform based on harmonics in the prime number series
+   - David First's asymptotic sawtooth wave
 - Selectable microtonal tunings, which can be changed on the fly:
   - A dual hexany scale, built by combining two interleaved 1-3-5-7 hexanies, with one transposed upward by 16/15 (i.e., a major 5-limit half-step).
 On a conventional keyboard, this maps one hexany to the fingering of the whole tone scale beginning on C, and the other hexany to the fingering of the whole tone scale beginning on C#.
 See the file dual-interleaved-hexany.scl in this repo.
   - Kraig Grady's [Centaur](http://www.anaphoria.com/centaur.html) tuning.